onyxdevs/react-api-consumer/README.md

-# API Consumer 🚀
+# React.js API Consumer 🚀

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).<br />
 The project includes extra packages and improved file structure.

-## Dependencies that was added to CRA 👷🏼‍♀️
+## Dependencies that were added to CRA 👷🏼‍♀️

 -   axios
 -   redux